darolew/css548/parser/readme.txt

 Design
 ------

 One pass print-as-you-go translator.

-Type checking is implmeneted using a stack of types which are compared and popped as required.
+Type checking is implemented using a stack of types which are compared and popped as required.

 Pointers and arrays were especially difficult.
-Pascal pointers are deferenced after the identifier (ident^).
-C++ pointers are derefrenced before the identifier (*ident).
+Pascal pointers are dereferenced after the identifier (ident^).
+C++ pointers are dereferenced before the identifier (*ident).
 Printing-as-you-go means that by the time you discover the dereference in Pascal, the identifier has already been printed.
-The problem was solved by dereferencing by using C's array acess notation to defreference pointers.
+The problem was solved by dereferencing by using C's array access notation to dereference pointers.
 That is, in C these two statement are equivalent:
     *ident
     ident[0]

-The translator appends the string "[0] to pointer identifiers to dereference them.
+The translator appends the string "[0]" to pointer identifiers to dereference them.

-Array were more challenging.
+Arrays were more challenging.
 Pascal array are indexed with an expression list inside of a single set of the terminals "[" and "]".
-C ararys are dereferenced with a single expression inside multiple sets of "[" and "]" terminals.
+C arrays are dereferenced with a single expression inside multiple sets of "[" and "]" terminals.

 The solution was to use the type-checking stack.
-The parser can query the type-checking stack (called the "tracker") to determine is an array type is at the top of the stack.
+The parser can query the type-checking stack (called the "tracker") to determine whether an array type is at the top of the stack.
 If it is, the parser prints the appropriate C translation each time an expression is parsed.
 A similar mechanism is used for functions.

 A more advanced solution would be to use a stack to track all symbols and use the syntax actions as events which trigger print C++ code for items which are